 Consult your local pool supply store for advice on the correct pool-closing procedure for your region.
 Winterizing in Southern California is a vastly different procedure than it is in New Hampshire.
 The order of these steps vary, depending on your climate and the type of above-ground pool and its features.
 Some of the following steps may not be necessary.

 Test the pool's pH and alkalinity levels, adjusting as needed.
 You can't just toss the cover on the pool and hope for the best come spring.
 If the water isn't balanced at closing time, you'll uncover a stinky, murky green swamp in five months or so.
 Adjust the chemicals according to the appropriate ranges on your testing kit.
 Continue to operate the pool's filtration system until it is time to close.

 Roll Up Your Sleeves and Clean

-Using a telescoping skimmer (the thing with the net), clean debris from the bottom of the pool and surface, like leaves, twigs, seed pods, etc. Next, vacuum the pool, following instructions for your particular brand and model of pool cleaner.
+Using a telescoping skimmer (the thing with the net), clean debris, such as leaves, twigs, and seed pods, from the bottom of the pool and surface.
+Next, vacuum the pool, following instructions for your particular brand and model of pool cleaner.
 Make sure your vacuum is designed for above-ground pools.
 Thoroughly clean all surfaces, especially the pool's sides and bottom.
-All that debris will be there in the spring, and will be even more difficult to clean if you don't tackle it now.
-If the vacuum doesn't get all of it, use a brush to scrub those hard-to-reach areas.
+All that debris will be there in the spring, and it will be even more difficult to clean if you don't tackle it now.

 For areas that didn't get cleaned by the vacuum, get out the brush and scrub surfaces.
 This includes walls, coves, floor, steps, and ladders.
 Use a cleaning solution recommended by the manufacturer of your above-ground pool.
 Now's the time to really clean the liner of your pool.
 If you allow it to sit several months, it will be an even tougher cleaning job come spring.